 License

-Both Bitwarden and Padloc have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Bitwarden appears to have several advantages over Padloc, particularly in popularity, growth, activity and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash.
 However, they differ in their additional technology choices: Bitwarden uses SCSS, C# while Padloc leverages Typescript, Rust, Tauri.